Rock Island State Park (Tennessee): The park today

 Rock Island State Park currently maintains 10 cabins, 60 campsites, and a boat ramp.
 The park's Center Hill Lake section contains a natural sand beach and a popular fishing area known as the "Blue Hole."
 Hiking trails include two trails that access the north and south banks of the Great Falls Gorge, and a 3 mi trail that runs along the Collins River.
-Deer, woodpeckers, and wildflowers are commons sites along the park's trails.
+Deer, woodpeckers, and wildflowers are common sights along the park's trails.

 In recent years, Rock Island State Park has become popular with kayakers, who use the river for playboating.
 Below Great Falls Dam is a series of rapids with a well-known, constant, retentive "hole" that allows playboaters to hone their whitewater kayaking skills, riding the wave, spinning, rolling and performing other tricks.

 Rock Island State Park also maintains the Big Bone Cave State Natural Area, which is located a few miles to the east in Van Buren County.